Feyerabend/bb/workbook/projects/ch01/numbers/FLOATING.md

-## Project Title: *Exploring Floating-Point Numbers and Their Alternatives*
+## Project: *Exploring Floating-Point Numbers and Their Alternatives*

 ## Project Background and Purpose